Request an Appointment

 Please call 443-997-7237 to request an exam with Johns Hopkins Medical Imaging.
 Our call center is open Monday–Friday from 7:30 a.m.–6 p.m. and Saturday from 8 a.m.–noon.
 The call center staff will help guide you to the best location for your exam and needs and tell you about any required exam prep necessary.

-Patients now have the convenience to self-schedule certain exams – these include screening mammograms, ultrasounds and CT without contrast exams appointment online through our patient portal (MyChart).
+Patients now have the convenience to self-schedule certain exams – these include screening mammograms, ultrasounds, CT without contrast exams, and DEXA appointment online through our patient portal (MyChart).
 Log on to MyChart or learn more about MyChart.
 If you aren’t signed up for MyChart, ask when you arrive for your appointment for an access code to register.

 We welcome walk-ins for x-ray, DEXA, screening mammogram and selective CT exams.
 Please call our office in advance to ensure we can accommodate your requested exam.
 Walk-ins must arrive at least 30 minutes before closing time as listed below.
 Exam preps and insurance pre-authorization may exclude some patients from walk-in services.

 To reduce wait time, we recommend whenever possible to schedule in advance.

 Patients should bring the following items to their appointment:

 - Your picture ID and all insurance cards.

 - If you arrive without your necessary authorization and/or referral, you will be expected to pay for your visit prior to receiving services or opt to reschedule your appointment.

 - Your HMO/MCO/POS referral form from your primary care physician.
 The referral should authorize your office visit, procedures and lab work.

 - Worker's Compensation cases MUST bring authorization from your claims adjustor.